contractautomataproject/ContractAutomataLib/README.md

 At the time of writing, the package contractAutomata is almost totally rewritten in Java 8.

 <h2>Usage</h2>

-The tool has been developed using Eclipse and tested on Windows machines.
-The GUI application is based on mxGraph and allows to visualize the automata, edit them, and use the main operations.
-The main application is in the file App.java, under com.mxgraph.examples.swing.editor package.
-A precompiled App.jar file is available in the root of the project.
+The  package  of the GUI Application, previously in this repository, has been moved to https://github.com/davidebasile/Contract-Automata-App.
+Check that repository for an example of usage of the API of the Contract Automata Tool, contained in this project.

 <h2>License</h2>
 The tool is available under Creative Common License 4.0,